Join our RNA community!

-Prospective PhD Students wishing to work in the lab need to apply to one the UCLA Graduate Programs in Bioscience (http://bioscience.ucla.edu/).
-These programs do admit some foreign students.
-Once accepted into a program, students in their first year will rotate through several labs before joining a lab permanently at the end of the year.
+Prospective PhD Students wishing to work in the lab need to apply to one of the UCLA Graduate Programs in Bioscience (http://bioscience.ucla.edu/).
+Once accepted into a program, students in their first year will rotate through several labs before joining a lab for their thesis work.
 We also take students from the UCLA-Caltech Medical Scientist Training Program (http://mstp.healthsciences.ucla.edu/).
 Although not every year, our lab often has space for one or more students.

 Applicants for Postdoctoral Associate positions should email Dr. Black with their cv, bibliography, a description of research interests, and two or three letters of reference including that of their PhD mentor.
 The lab is engaged in a wide range of projects and it is helpful to describe what areas interest you most.
 Depending on the project, a background in computation, biochemistry, or neuroscience can be appropriate, although experience in protein or RNA biochemistry or structural biology is often favored.
 Note that this is not an advertisement for a specific position.